What Is Permissible in The Christian Marriage Bed?

 Anything that seeks to replace your husband-wife connection, which makes you more reliant on it rather than your spouse for sexual satisfaction should not be encouraged.

-It’s not all about your husband.
-The most fulfilling sex for most husbands is the one where his wife is excited, more fulfilled.
+Sex is not all about your husband.
+The most fulfilling sex is the pleasure and fulfillment of both spouses is prioritized.

 Martyr-ship, the idea that “it’s all for him, let me lie here and endure it” kills it.
-With that in mind, you can talk about things which make you less enthusiastic about sex, or anything that makes you overly uncomfortable physically.
+With that in mind, you can talk about things which make you less enthusiastic about sex, or anything that makes you overly uncomfortable.

 Remember that God did not create sex for your husband to enjoy alone.
 He created it for both of you.